infracost/docs/docs/guides/azure_devops_migration.md

 - `hide-and-new`: Minimize previous cost estimate comments and create a new one.
 Pull request followers will be notified on each comment.
 This behavior is available only for GitHub.
 - `new`: Create a new cost estimate comment.
 Pull request followers will be notified on each comment.

-The `targetType` describes where the comment should be posted against, which can be either `pull-request` (default) or `commit`. `commit` is available only for GitHub.
+The `pull-request` flag expects a pull requests number where the comment should be posted against, `commit` expects a commit SHA to post a comment on a specific commit. `commit` is available only for GitHub.

 ## Migration guide